scratcharchive/reactopya_gallery/README.md

 This project contains a collection of example reactopya widgets.

+## A live view of this gallery

+For now, I am hosting a live view of this widget gallery [here](http://50.116.50.203:8080/).
+The source code for these widgets can be found in the [reactopya_gallery](./reactopya_gallery) folder.

+## One widget per day

+My objective is to create one new widget each day and add it to this gallery (we'll see how long I can keep it up).

 ## About Reactopya

 I think of a widget as a standalone GUI component that provides a well-defined view into an underlying data structure, and which may also contain some computational element.
 It is important that a widget is both able to exist on its own and to be used as a building block along with other widgets.